Code Enforcement Division

 Our neighborhoods are the environment in which we live and raise our families.
 Blight and nuisances can devalue, detract, and degrade the quality of any neighborhood.
 Recognizing the importance of protecting the home environment, the City has adopted codes that govern the use and maintenance of private property.
 While many of the City's codes deal with private residential property, there are codes that regulate the condition of commercial properties as well.

 1. Vehicles may park on the street, but must be in running condition.
 If not operable, i.e., no wheels, engine, etc., they can be towed by the City.
 They must also have current licenses and registration.

-2. Vehicles can be parked on the driveway, but must be in running condition.
+2. Vehicles can be parked on the driveway, but must be in running condition and have current vehicle registration.
 If they appear inoperable or junked out, you may be asked to remove them.

 3. A vehicle cannot be parked on a unpaved surface (dirt or lawn) area or lot.

-4. You can work on your own personal car in your driveway but only for a short time.
+4. You can work on your own personal car in your garage.
 It must be registered at that address.